ampproject/amphtml/extensions/amp-form/amp-form.md

 ##### data-initialize-from-url

-Initializes supported form fields from the URL.
-When this attribute is present, `<input>`, `<select>`, and `<textarea>` fields under the form can optionally be initialized from URL query parameter values.
+Initializes form fields from the window URL's search string, where the query parameter name matches the field's name.
+When this attribute is present, `<input>`, `<select>`, and `<textarea>` fields can optionally be initialized.

 Individual fields are opted-in if they contain attribute `data-allow-initialization`.
 On page load, if the URL contains a query parameter with name matching an opted-in field's `name` attribute, the value or checked-state of that field will be updated based on the value of that query parameter.
 For example, `<input type="search" name="q" data-allow-initialization>` would display "my search" if the AMP page is visited with URL `https://example.com/search?q=my+search`.